Krishnapriya1711/control-systems/README.md

 }

-Videos of the demo can be found in the media file.
+Videos of the demo can be found.